OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 ### 3.6.
 Pipeline Created Secrets

-Jeroen does:HOW TO USE A SECRETS PIPELINE
+Jeroen does: HOW TO USE A SECRETS PIPELINE

 ## 4. Cloud Providers